schminkel/tech-projects-website/_posts/2020-04-06-github-pages-with-strato.md

 # How to get GitHub Pages work with a custom domain from strato?

 When I was trying to configure the custom domain for my blog on GitHub I got stuck while setting it up via the Github Pages configuration.
 No error was show and the creation of SSL certificates displayed a progress that never finished.
-Finally I found a solution which is not straight forward and thats why I described it here for you.
+Finally I found a solution which is not straight forward that included additional steps on the domain provider side.
 The needed configuration may be specific for strato [(www.strato.de)](http://www.strato.de) but may vary/apply to other domain providers as well.

 ## Configuration on GitHub
 Go to the main page of your "GitHub Repository Project" --> "Settings" --> "Pages" and enter your custom domain (e.g. tech-projects.blog).